jaymecd/aws-profile/README.md

 **NB!** *aws-profile* works **only** with Amazon AWSCLI (Python) package.

-Java-based version is not supported.
+Java-based version is not supported (for now).

 For more details, please refer to [aws.amazon.com/cli](http://aws.amazon.com/cli/)

 *Note: script was tested only in Bash*

-TODO:

-1. fix installer
-2. replace php parse ini with awk

 Installation
 ---